flohoss/ServerBackup/README.md

-# Backup-script to run on a server with restic, rclone and pcloud
+# Backup-script to run in linux with restic, rclone and pcloud

+!
+Make sure to install docker-compose globally if you are running the script as root !

+This script will go through all the folders in, for example, /opt/docker/ and execute a docker-compose stop command to run a backup to a remote pCloud location.
+The stop command only happens if the docker folder has been specified in the list to be stopped before backup.
+If the docker folder is called nextcloud it will enable maintenance mode as long as the backup is running.
+The restic repository in pCloud will need to be initialized before this script is run.
+For performance reasons the initialization has been excluded from the daily routine.

+Once the script is running without errors, the crontab example can be used to run it every night and create logs in a separate folder.

-## folder structure
+## example folder structure

 ```
-opt
+/opt/
 │
 └─── docker/
+│   │
-│   └─── proxy/
+│   └─── nextcloud/
 │   │   │  docker-compose.yml
+│   │   │  ...
+│   │
 │   └─── gitea/
-│   │   │  docker-compose.yml
+│       │  docker-compose.yml
+│       │  ...
+│
 └─── backup/
+    │  backup.sh
+    │  createLogsFolder.sh
+    │  ...
+    └─── logs/
+        └─── 2021/
+        │   └─── ...
+        │   └─── 10/
+        │   │   └─── ...
-│   │   backup.sh
+        │   │   └─── 2021-10-06.txt
-│   │   createLogsFolder.sh
+        │   │   └─── ...
+        │   └─── 11/
+        │   └─── ...
+        └─── 2022/
+            └─── ...
+            └─── 10/
+            └─── 11/
+            │   └─── ...
+            │   └─── 2022-11-06.txt
+            │   └─── ...
+            └─── ...
 ```

-## needed environment variables (specify in /etc/environment)
+## environment variables used in the script (specify in /etc/environment)

 ```
 PINGURL="https://healthchecks"